jimshowalter/architecture-enforcer/README.md

 These range from ideas that might be good, but we're not sure have a use, so we're using YAGNI to defer implementation, to ideas that might be awful.

-* For teams that want things to be more prescriptive, add component keywords "simple", "api", and "impl", and provide a way to pair related apis and impls.
+* For teams that want things to be more prescriptive, add component keywords "simple", "api", and "impl", and provide a way to pair related apis and impls (and to enforce rules about no access to impls).

 * For teams that need to support multiple implementation layers, add a "private" component keyword, so implementations in layer N + 1 can't call implementations in layer N, even though N + 1 is higher.